Arralle21/Module2-Salary-Function/README.md

 ### **Dependencies**
 - Python: `pandas`, `zipfile` (included in standard library)
 - R: Base R only (no additional packages needed)

+### **Data Source**
+- You can download the dataset from kaggale : https://www.kaggle.com/code/itshorus/sf-salary